-The Associate in Arts General Degree Requirements Worksheet can be viewed at Program Guide Associate in Arts.
+The Associate in Arts General Degree Requirements Worksheet can be viewed at the Program Guide website under Associate in Arts.

 See your specific curriculum guide for courses recommended for your area of study.

 Credit Hour Requirements for Associate in Science Degree